 Once the need for change has been established, it’s important to work closely with employees and set clear goals so they understand how this change will be managed.
 This not only helps people adapt more readily to the change because they’ve been consulted throughout the process, but it also gives them clear and achievable milestones they can work towards.

-Develop a change management plan
+Develop an organisational change plan

-Change for change’s sake isn’t effective - planning for change is the best way to ensure minimal impact on all those involved.
+Organisational change for change’s sake isn’t effective – planning for change is the best way to ensure minimal impact on all those involved.
 A change management plan needs to clarify any business areas that will be affected, how the changes will impact employees, customers, suppliers and stakeholders and what is being done to help them through the change.
 This might involve offering training and support to employees as a way of ensuring a smooth transition while the change is being implemented.

 As with any type of change, clear and consistent communication is key.
 Being open and transparent during the change process and establishing two-way communication helps employees feel part of the process.
 It also gives them the opportunity to express any concerns, feedback or ideas they might have in regards to the impending changes.

-Even if you're unable to answer employee questions immediately, it’s important that everyone feels seen and heard and knows that their concerns will be addressed and responded to.
-Equally important, is providing regular updates on the change management process to avoid rumours, eliminate uncertainty and provide reassurance to employees.
+Even if you’re unable to answer employee questions immediately, it’s important that everyone feels seen and heard and knows that their concerns will be addressed and responded to.
+Equally important, is providing regular updates on the organisational change process to avoid rumours, eliminate uncertainty and provide reassurance to employees.